🔄

 Your living room sees a lot of action, so you’ll want panels that can handle it.
 Materials like wood, WPC (Wood Plastic Composite), and fiber cement are built to last, resisting the minor bumps and scrapes of daily life.
 Our Interior WPC Fluted Slat Wall Panels are a fantastic option because they offer the beautiful look of wood with added resistance to moisture and fading.
 When choosing, think about your home.
 If you have kids or pets, prioritizing durability will ensure your walls look great for the long haul.

-Find a Design That Matches Your Style
+Finding a Design That Reflects Your Personal Style

 This is the fun part!
 3D wall panels come in countless patterns, from sleek, modern geometric shapes to soft, organic waves.
 Think about your existing decor.
 Are you aiming for a minimalist vibe?
 A simple diamond or slat pattern can add texture while keeping things clean and spacious.
 If your style is more eclectic or bold, a dramatic chevron or hexagonal design could be the perfect statement piece.
 The goal is to find a pattern that feels like a natural extension of your home's personality and enhances the aesthetic you’ve already created.

-Think About Lighting and Color
+How Lighting and Color Change Everything

 The way light interacts with 3D panels is what truly brings them to life.
 The shadows and highlights created by the textured surface add depth and dimension that you just can’t get from a flat wall.
 Before you install, hold a sample panel up to your wall at different times of day to see how natural light affects it.
 You can also use accent lighting to create dramatic effects.
 And don’t forget color!
 Many panels, like our Paint and Stain Grade Panels, are fully customizable, so you can paint them any color to perfectly match your room’s palette.